Deutsch: Freon / Español: Freón / Português: Freon / Français: Fréon / Italiano: Freon

 3. Environmental Impact: The use of Freon and other CFCs has significantly declined due to their detrimental impact on the ozone layer.
 When released into the atmosphere, these compounds break down ozone molecules, leading to ozone depletion.
 This has prompted international agreements such as the Montreal Protocol to phase out CFCs and HCFCs in favour of more environmentally friendly alternatives.

 4. Alternatives: Due to the environmental impact, industries have shifted towards using hydrofluorocarbons (HFCs), which do not deplete the ozone layer.
-However, HFCs are potent greenhouse gases, leading to further development of more sustainable refrigerants like hydrofluoroolefins (HFOs) and natural refrigerants like ammonia and carbon dioxide.
+However, HFCs are potent greenhouse gases, leading to further development of more sustainable refrigerants like hydrofluoroolefins (HFOs) and natural refrigerants like Ammonia and carbon dioxide.

 Special Considerations